author

 by Richard M. (Richard Milhous) Nixon

-Nixon became the 37th president of the United States in 1969.
-His presidency is remembered for major foreign-policy moves, especially his opening to China and efforts to ease tensions with the Soviet Union, as well as for the winding down of direct U.S. involvement in the Vietnam War.
-At home, his years in office were marked by intense division, but also by a lasting impact on American politics and the power of the presidency.
+Nixon was elected the 37th president of the United States in 1968 and served from 1969 until 1974.
+His presidency is often remembered for major foreign policy moves, including improved relations with China and the Soviet Union, as well as the winding down of direct American combat involvement in Vietnam.